What Is Severe OSA – Must-Know Facts

 Definition Of Severe OSA

 Severe Obstructive Sleep Apnea (OSA): A sleep disorder characterized by more than 30 events of paused or shallow breathing in an hour of sleep.
+These interruptions can decrease the oxygen levels in the blood, causing brief awakenings throughout the night.

 Common Symptoms And Warning Signs Of Severe OSA

-Loud Snoring:
+Loud Snoring

-Choking Or Gasping:
+Choking Or Gasping

-Frequent Awakenings:
+Frequent Awakenings

-Daytime Fatigue:
+Daytime Fatigue

-Morning Headaches:
+Morning Headaches

-High Blood Pressure:
+High Blood Pressure

 Dry Mouth Or Sore Throat Upon Waking: